oliverhuckfeldt/mocksserver-ws-plugin/README.md

 ## Basic Usage
 On the first run the Mocks-Server will create a configuration file.
 We need this file to register the plugin and the handler classes later.
 Please visit this [link](https://www.mocks-server.org/docs/quick-start/) to view the quick start guide.

-Now create a simple handler class by extending the BaseHandler, The only method you need to implement is the ``onMessage()`` method, which is called when messages arrive.:
+Connections are established using handler classes.
+A handler class is associated with a route and a handler object contains the underlying socket.
+To create a simple handler class, just extend the BaseHandler from the plugin package.
+The only method you need to implement is the ``onMessage`` method, which is called when messages arrive.:

 ```javascript
 // handler.js